 What do coyotes eat?

-Coyotes are all highly carnivorous and eat a variety of different prey depending on where they live.
+Coyotes are omnivores but are highly carnivorous and eat a variety of different prey depending on where they live.
 Coyotes eat insects, amphibians, fish, small reptiles, birds, rodents, and larger mammals including white-tailed deer, elk, bighorn sheep, bison, and moose.
 Birds preyed upon by coyotes include thrashers, sparrows, and wild turkeys.
 The coyote can reach speeds of 40 miles per hour and can hunt in a pack or alone.
 Coyotes will only attack larger ungulates in a pack, not individually.
 It is uncommon for coyotes to eat toads, shrews, moles, or rats even if they are plentiful.
 Coyotes also cannibalize the carcasses of other coyotes.

 Although a coyote’s diet is 90% meat, the remaining 10% is important as well!
 Coyotes eat a large variety of fruits and vegetables including peaches, blackberries, pears, blueberries, apples, carrots, cantaloupe, watermelon, and peanuts.
 Coyotes also eat grass and grain, especially in the winter.